Gerjan77/SARS-COV-2/COMPILE.md

 # Compile

+No software created after April 26th 2020 Sunday 12:45h UTC will be used, except this repository.

 Upgrade or downgrade to the following software versions

 MacOS 10.15.4 Supplemental Update 19E287 April 8, 2020 (clean install)